Gahi Mammar: Business centers

-This area was totally agricultural before 2000 but since then it has gain business popularity in a short time.
-Now it is one of the business platforms for the businessmen.
-Now it is mostly commercial area.
-The main cause of its popularity is that this town is situated at the junction of Kahror Pakka and Mailsi, town is located on the roads which connects two cities and is used for transportation of goods.
-It also connects 4 main cities Kahror Pakka, Dunyapur, Mailsi and Dokota.
-So it is center of these great cities.
+Before 2000, Gahi Mammar was completely agricultural, but it has quickly gained popularity with businesses in the time since.
+Now, it is a mostly commercial area.
+The main cause of its popularity is that this it is situated at the junction of Kahror Pakka and Mailsi and the road that connects the two.
+It is used for transportation of goods.
+It also connects the four main cities: Kahror Pakka, Dunyapur, Mailsi and Dokota.

 Transport

 Air

 The nearest airport is Multan International Airport, Multan, which is 93 km away.
 The second nearest airport is Allama Iqbal International Airport, Lahore, 411 km away from Gahi Mammar.

 Railway

 The nearest main railway station is Kahror Pakka, which is on the Pakistan railway line and has connections to major cities in Pakistan by direct trains. railway lines branch out from it to Rawalpindi, Lahore via Multan, Karachi via Lodhran.

 Soon, the Multan Metrobus will be extended to Kahror Pakka.